A Song for the Dark Times: Plot

-In a Prologue, Rebus moves down two flights of stairs to the ground-floor flat in the same Arden Street tenement, with a lot of help from Siobhan Clarke.
-His first morning in the new flat, he gets a call from his daughter Samantha saying her partner, Keith, is missing.
+Siobhan Clarke helps Rebus move down two flights of stairs to a ground-floor flat in the same Arden Street tenement.
+On his first morning in the new flat, Rebus gets a call from his daughter Samantha saying her partner, Keith, is missing.

 Rebus immediately makes the long drive to the (fictional) village of Naver near Tongue in the extreme north of Scotland.
 He finds Keith’s body.
-In trying to discover why he was murdered, he gets to know his granddaughter’s father for the first time; Keith had been obsessed with the history of a nearby World War II prison camp, some of whose survivors settled locally and are still alive.
+Investigating the murder, Rebus discovers that Keith was obsessed with the history of a nearby World War II prison camp, of which some of the survivors settled locally and are still alive.
 The local police see Samantha as the obvious suspect in Keith’s murder.
-While Rebus can’t help considering this possibility, he frantically researches other options.
-Samantha is devastated and blames it all on him.
+While Rebus can’t help considering this possibility, he researches other options.

-In Edinburgh, Siobhan Clarke and Malcolm Fox are part of the Murder Inquiry Team looking into the mysterious killing of a Saudi student.
+Meanwhile in Edinburgh, Siobhan Clarke and Malcolm Fox are part of the Murder Inquiry Team looking into the mysterious killing of a Saudi student.
 This takes them into the world of wealthy international socialites and their financial projects.
 The dead man’s closest friend was a young Scottish aristocrat whose family trust owns most of the area around Tongue, so Rebus’s investigations overlap with Siobhan’s.

-The gangster ‘Big Ger’ Cafferty is the fourth major point-of-view character.
-He now runs an exclusive club where he films the guests to obtain blackmail material, and he involves Fox in one of his blackmail projects.
+The gangster ‘Big Ger’ Cafferty now runs an exclusive club where he films the guests to obtain blackmail material, and he involves Fox in one of his blackmail projects.
 Though Fox plays along, Cafferty’s attempt to control him and his Police Scotland boss ultimately fails.
 At the end of the novel, a young thug with a gun is on his way to see Cafferty, without warning.

 Reception

 Reviewers expressed strong but sometimes qualified enthusiasm for the book.
 Stuart Kelly, in The Scotsman, commented: “But piecing [the solutions] together balances readerly patience with the impetus of the plot” and “ There is a general feeling that everything is going to hell in a handcart” without any bright notes except Rebus’s sheer ability to survive.
 The Guardian noted the publication only in a roundup of thrillers, praising it (like Kelly) primarily for keeping Rebus going.
-On the other hand, a similarly brief review by Mark Sanderson in The Times ends with the declaration, “Only great novels capture the spirit of the age.
-This is one of them.”
-This may express what the other reviewers are getting at—that Rebus's jaundiced view of the world is just what is needed now.
+A brief review by Mark Sanderson in The Times ends with the declaration, "Only great novels capture the spirit of the age.
+This is one of them."